Suite 1300

 Presumptive Eligibility Screening Gaps

 Uninsured patients in Medicaid expansion states often qualify for Medicaid coverage but never apply.
-Without systematic presumptive eligibility screening at registration, hospitals treat Medicaid-eligible patients as uninsured self-pay throughout the claim cycle, forfeiting Medicaid reimbursement on accounts that could have been converted before the claim was even filed.
+Without presumptive eligibility screening at registration, hospitals treat Medicaid-eligible patients as uninsured self-pay through the claim cycle, forfeiting Medicaid reimbursement on accounts that could have been converted before claim filing.

 HDHP Patients Treated as Fully Insured